cyverse/DSIMetrics/README.md

 The `registreeinfo` database table is populated by the python script `qualtricsDataProcessing.py` that reaches out to Qualtrics API and downloads workshop registration data.

+From the `zoomProcessAttendance.py` script, participants on Zoom are put into the `registreeinfo` table if they have an email.
+They are assigned a RegID base on the email.
+If they don't have an email, they are put into the `unknownpeople` table.